FACTBOX-Market participants react to U.S. presidential debate

 also helped the last 5 points or so in the futures rally.

-"After a weak day some of this may just be people covering
+"Finally after a weak day some of this may just be people

 MOHAMED EL-ERIAN, CHIEF ECONOMIC ADVISER, ALLIANZ, NEWPORT